langchain-ai/langgraph/docs/docs/deploy/api_concepts.md

 # API Concepts
-This page discusses high-level concepts of the LangGraph Deploy API.
-The complete API specification is available locally at [`http://localhost:8123/docs`](http://localhost:8123/docs) or [here]().
+This page discusses high-level concepts of the LangGraph Cloud.

 ## Assistant
 An assistant is a configured instance of a [`CompiledGraph`](../../reference/graphs/#compiledgraph).
 It abstracts the cognitive architecture of the graph and contains instance specific configuration and metadata.
 Multiple assistants can reference the same graph but can contain different configuration and metadata, which may differentiate the behavior of the assistants.